AI-4-SE/CfgNet/README.md

 # CfgNet

-CfgNet is a Python framework that helps developers to detect and track configuration dependencies across the software and technology stack of software projects.
+CfgNet is a plugin-based framework for detecting and tracking dependencies among configuration options across the used technology stack of a software project.
-Due to the tracking mechanism, CfgNet enables the early detection of configuration dependency violations by interpreting the changes in the configuration networks.
+Essentially, CfgNet represents configuration options of configuration artifacts as trees and connects them to build a configuration network, where links between the leaf nodes of a tree correspond to the dependencies between configuration options.
+Our idea is to have a framework in which technology plugins analyze different configuration files (e.g., Dockerfiles or build scripts) and create nodes for configuration options with their user-defined values.
+Linker plugins then connect the nodes in case a dependency exists using a specific linker heuristic.

-We envision that CfgNet is used within a Git hook that targets commits to prevent dependency conflicts during the development and maintenance of software systems.
+We envision that CfgNet is used within a Git hook (e.g., pre-commit hook) to prevent dependency conflicts during the development and maintenance of software systems.
-That is, whenever changes are made, CfgNet checks the changes before the actual commit gets pushed to the repository and reports an error if it has detected possible dependency conflicts.
+That is, whenever changes are made, CfgNet can check the changes before the actual commit gets pushed to the repository and reports a warning if it has detected possible dependency conflicts.
 This way, developer can check the changes again and even use the information that CfgNet provides to fix the dependency conflicts.

 ## Installation